๐Ÿ† Omniagent API Hackathon ยท May 18 โ€“ June 15 โ€” Register now and start building

 What voices are available?

 Standard voices are available by default, sourced from your LLM provider (Azure OpenAI).
-Whatever voices the provider supports, the Companion API supports.
-You can select a voice when configuring a session in the Playground or programmatically when creating a connection.
+Whatever voices the provider supports, the Omniagent API supports.
+You set the voice on the Omniagent with the voiceId field, or select one in the Playground.
 Custom cloned voices are planned for a future release.

 Knowledge and tools